CRImier/micropython-ttgo-wristband/README.md

 # micropython-ttgo-wristband

-Code and data about TTGO/LilyGo T-Wristband and running MicroPython on it
+~~Code and data about TTGO/LilyGo T-Wristband and running MicroPython on it~~

+MicroPython code for the T-Wristband platform.
+My wristband has an external battery attached - and a vibromotor, too.
+It vibrates every minute.
+It can also do more.

 Working: